The American Anthropological Association (AAA) is happy to accept requests to copy and reprint articles from its publications.

 Permissions for Use in Coursepacks

 In effort to make the journal permissions process as easy and efficient as possible for coursepack reprinting, the AAA has partnered with the Copyright Clearance Center to bring you Rightslink® on AnthroSource.
-Rightslink is an automated reprint and permissions service, which allows you to request and clear rights online.
+Rightslink is an automated reprint and permissions service, which allows you to request and clear rights online for AAA journal articles published in or after 2013.

 With Rightslink, you can republish material from an AAA journal in the classroom, in a print or electronic course packet, in a library E-reserve, for distance learning, in conference/workshop materials, on a secured website, CD-ROM/DVD, or in a book, journal, newsletter, newspaper, brochure, or email.
 Simply